scnslabutsa/myhthelperEduContent/_episodes/H.md

 <a name="top"></a>

-**H&E (Hematoxylin and Eosin) Staining**
+**H&amp;E (Hematoxylin and Eosin) Staining**

-A laboratory test that gives color to cells so cell structures can be identified.
+A common laboratory method that uses two dyes called hematoxylin and eosin that make it easier to see different parts of the cell under a microscope.
+Hematoxylin and eosin staining helps identify different types of cells and tissues and provides important information about the pattern, shape, and structure of cells in a tissue sample.
+It is used to help diagnose diseases, such as cancer.
+Also called H and E staining.

 **HER2/neu (Human Epidermal Growth Factor Receptor 2, erbB2)**

-A protein involved in cell growth and survival that appears on the surface of some breast cancer cells.
-HER2/neu-negative breast cancers have little or no HER2/neu protein.
-HER2/neu-positive breast cancers have a lot of HER2/neu protein.
-HER2/neu-positive tumors can be treated with the targeted therapy drug trastuzumab (Herceptin).
+A protein involved in normal cell growth.
+It is found on some types of cancer cells, including breast and ovarian.
+Cancer cells removed from the body may be tested for the presence of HER2/neu to help decide the best type of treatment.

 **Herceptin (see Trastuzumab in [T](/{{page.root}}/myhthelperEduContent/T/index.html))**

 **Hereditary (see Genetic in [G](/{{page.root}}/myhthelperEduContent/G/index.html))**

 **Homeopathy (Homeopathic Medicine)**

-A medical system based on a belief that “like cures like.”
-Natural substances are specially prepared in small amounts to restore health.
-These substances cause symptoms similar to the condition they are meant to treat in healthy people.
-There are limited data on the safety of these substances.
+An alternative approach to medicine based on the belief that natural substances, prepared in a special way and used most often in very small amounts, restore health.
+According to these beliefs, in order for a remedy to be effective, it must cause in a healthy person the same symptoms being treated in the patient.
+Also called homeopathic medicine.

 **Hormones**

-Chemicals made by certain glands and tissues in the body, often in response to signals from the pituitary gland or the adrenal gland.
-Hormones have specific effects on specific target organs and tissues.
-Examples include estrogen and progesterone.
-Hormones can also be made in a laboratory.
+Hormones are made by glands in the body that help control how certain types of cells and organs work.
+Some hormones can also be made in a lab.

-**Hormone Receptors**
+**Hormone Receptor**

-Specific proteins on cells that hormones attach to.
-A high number of hormone receptors on a breast cancer cell often means the cancer cell needs the hormone to grow.
+A cell protein that binds a specific hormone.
+The hormone receptor may be on the surface of the cell or inside the cell.
+Many changes take place in a cell after a hormone binds to its receptor.

 **Hormone Receptor Status**

 Shows whether or not a breast cancer needs hormones to grow.
 A hormone receptor-positive (estrogen and/or progesterone receptor-positive) cancer needs hormones to grow.
 A hormone receptor-negative (estrogen and/or progesterone receptor-negative) cancer does not need hormones to grow.
-See Hormone    Receptor.
+See Hormone Receptor in [H](/{{page.root}}/myhthelperEduContent/H/index.html).

 **Hormone Replacement Therapy (see Menopausal Hormone Therapy in [M](/{{page.root}}/myhthelperEduContent/M/index.html))**

-**Hormone Therapy (Endocrine Therapy, Endocrine  Manipulation)** Treatment that works by keeping cancer cells with hormone receptors from getting the hormones they need to grow.
+**Hormone Therapy (Endocrine Therapy, Endocrine Manipulation)**

+Some types of breast cancer are affected by hormones, like estrogen and progesterone.
+The breast cancer cells have receptors (proteins) that attach to estrogen and progesterone, which helps them grow.
+Treatments that stop these hormones from attaching to these receptors are called hormone or endocrine therapy.
+Hormone therapy can reach cancer cells almost anywhere in the body and not just in the breast.
+It&#39;s recommended for women with tumors that are hormone receptor-positive.
+It does not help women whose tumors don&#39;t have hormone receptors (these tumors are called hormone receptor-negative).

 **Hyperplasia (Usual and Atypical Hyperplasia)**

-A benign (not cancer) breast condition where breast cells are growing rapidly (proliferating).
-Although hyperplasia is not breast cancer, it increases the risk of breast cancer.
-In usual hyperplasia, the proliferating cells look normal under a microscope.
-In atypical hyperplasia, the proliferating cells look abnormal.
+An increase in the number of cells in an organ or tissue.
+These cells appear normal under a microscope.
+They are not cancer, but may become cancer.

 <!--a href="#top">Back to top of page</a-->
 <a href="https://scnslabutsa.github.io/myhthelperEduContent/Glossary/index.html">Back to Glossary</a>